PUEBLO, Colo. – Mason Taylor hit the hard dirt inside Boardwalk Hall three weeks ago at the Atlantic City Invitational too many times to his liking.

 However, Taylor has an alternative route to reach the PBR World Finals if he struggles in Milwaukee.
 Taylor is currently tied for second in the Velocity Tour standings with Colten Jesse.
 They trail No. 1 Michael Lane by only 40 points.

-The 2018 Real Time Pain Relief Velocity Tour champion, or the highest-ranked Velocity rider that has not already qualified for the World Finals following the Velocity Tour Finals, will receive a wild card position for the World Finals.
+The top two finishers in the 2018 Real Time Pain Relief Velocity Tour standings, or the two highest-ranked Velocity riders that have not already qualified for the World Finals following the Velocity Tour Finals, will receive a wild card position for the World Finals.

 Therefore, there is a variety of avenues for Taylor to make his way to T-Mobile Arena on Nov.
 7 for his first World Finals appearance.